ChantalDesrochers/chattyApp/README.md

 ### Usage

 This app allows users to send messages to others online, either anonymously or using a chosen username.
 Users can update their username at any point and all users will be notified.
 Users are notified when new users join or leave the chat via a message in the navbar.
-Clone the boilerplate and create your own git repo.

 ### Screenshots
 ![Three people chatting, 2 windows](https://github.com/ChantalDesrochers/chattyApp/blob/master/docs/ChattyApp-2-person-convo.png?raw=true)